thomasdelvus/thomas-delvus-website/src/content/blog/player-passport.md

 - There is nothing to phish
 - There is nothing to recover

-Lose the Passport, and access is lost — just like losing a physical object.
+Lose the Passport, and access is lost - just like losing a physical object.
 That tradeoff is intentional.
 It mirrors how tabletop play already works: if you lose your character sheet, the world does not owe you a backup.

-## How It’s Implemented (Briefly)
+## How Itâ€™s Implemented (Briefly)

 The Passport connects to the Player Dashboard, which reads from D1 tables for players, campaigns, and characters.
 The key is stored as a `dashboard_token` on the player record and exposed via a QR code and copyable text.